-Establishment..--Each facility of a firm in the United States involved in the production, importation, and/or purchase of barium chloride (as defined above), including auxiliary facilities operated in conjunction with (whether or not physically separate from) such facilities.
+Establishment.--Each facility of a firm in the United States involved in the production, importation, and/or purchase of solid urea (as defined above), including auxiliary facilities operated in conjunction with (whether or not physically separate from) such facilities.

-United States.--For purposes of this review, the 50 States, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
+United States.--For purposes of this proceeding, the 50 States, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.

-Importer.--Any person or firm engaged, either directly or through a parent company or subsidiary, in importing barium chloride (as defined above) into the United States from a foreign manufacturer or through its selling agent.
+Importer.--Any person or firm engaged, either directly or through a parent company or subsidiary, in importing solid urea (as defined above) into the United States from a foreign manufacturer or through its selling agent.